marc-caramello/SlotMachine/README.md

 # SlotMachine
-I got this project from here, and I made a few changes:
+I got this project from here and added a few features:
   •https://github.com/hhamzak/SlotMachine

 Features that I added: